This page explains the Waste Minimisation Act and provides links to further information about provisions of the Act.

 About the Waste Minimisation Act

-The Waste Minimisation Act (WMA) encourages a reduction in the amount of waste we generate and dispose of in New Zealand, and lessens the environmental harm of waste.
-The Act also benefits our economy by encouraging better use of materials throughout the product life cycle, promoting domestic reprocessing of recovered materials and promoting employment.
+The Waste Minimisation Act encourages a reduction in the amount of waste we generate and dispose of in New Zealand.
+The aim is to reduce the environmental harm of waste and provide economic, social and cultural benefits for New Zealand.

 For a copy of the Act, see the Waste Minimisation Act 2008 [New Zealand Legislation website].